 Tooth-Colored Fillings in Farmington, NM

-Even with the most diligent dental care, most people will develop at least one cavity in their lifetime.
-In fact, dental caries (cavities) is one of the most common issues dentists deal with in their practices.
+In most cavity cases, the dentist will remove the decay and fill in the removed area, this filling used to consist of different metals.
 Letting decay go untreated is never a good idea, and those who don’t get it taken care of will more than likely end up with a problem even bigger than a simple filling.

-Tooth-Colored Composite Fillings
+What Are Tooth-Colored Composite Fillings?

 After gently removing the decay on your tooth, we will place the composite material in the space we have cleared and then cure it with a special light.
 We will then adjust the tooth-colored filling as needed so you can still bite down properly.